Suspicious link text (contains placeholder text)

 Example:

 6. Click the Publish button to run the accessibility final check again.
-Repeat the steps as necessary to replace any suspicious link text.
-When the issue has been resolved it will no longer display in the accessibility check.
+When the issue is resolved it will no longer display in the accessibility check.

 Details